hvasbath/beat/docs/getting_started/ffi_setup.rst

     number of subfaults: 1
     number of patches: 10

 This shows the new parameters of the extended reference source.
-The "width" and "length" are rounded to full mutliples of the "patch_length" and "patch_width" parameters.
+The "width" and "length" are rounded to full multiples of the "patch_length" and "patch_width" parameters.
 Also we see here the rake directions of the slip parallel and slip perpendicular directions.
 The hypocentral location bounds have been adjusted to be within the bounds of the extended fault dimensions!
 To allow for potential rupture nucleation all along the reference fault in the example, the priors of "nucleation_strike" and "nucleation_dip" were set to be between (0, 12.5)[km] and (0,5)[km], respectively!
 Of course, the bounds may be set manually to custom values within the fault dimensions!